Gruesome Scene At Brooklyn Funeral Home Sees Dozens Of COVID-19 Victims Stored In Unrefrigerated Trucks

 “If it was my father, my mother, my brother, my sister, they’re not respecting the dead.
 I’d be very upset,” added another.

-Brooklyn Borough President Eric Adams has voiced his concerns that the situation could be traumatizing to a neighborhood that has already suffered during the coronavirus crisis.
+Brooklyn Borough President Eric Adams voiced concerns that the situation could be traumatizing to a neighborhood that has already suffered during the pandemic.
 As a result, he has decided to assemble a bereavement committee to help funeral homes handle being at max capacity.

-Meanwhile, New York state officials have been aware for some time that many funeral services have been unable to cope during the pandemic.
+New York state officials have been aware for some time that many funeral services have been overwhelmed by the rising demand caused by the crisis.

 “I’ve talked to funeral directors who’ve been practicing for 30 or 40 years who said they’ve never seen anything like this in their life,” explained Mike Lanotte, the executive director and CEO of the New York State Funeral Directors Association, per Politico.